espocrm/documentation/docs/administration/workflows.md

 entity\setAttribute('someIdField', $id);
 ```

+### Execute Formula Script

+Available since Advanced Pack v2.6.0.

+Executes a (formula.md) script.

 ## Using formula in actions

-It's possible to define formula to calculate fields for Create Record, Update Target Record, Create Related Record, Update Related Record.
+It's possible to define formula to calculate fields in the following actions:

+* Execute Formula Script,
+* Create Record,
+* Update Target Record,
+* Create Related Record,
+* Update Related Record.

 For the last two, to access attributes of target entity, you should use function `targetEntity\attribute`.
 To access attributes of target entity that was set before the workflow was triggered, use function `targetEntity\attributeFetched`.

 Example:

 ```
 name = string\concatenate(targetEntity\attribute('name'), ' ', datetime\today());
 ```